rockdaboot/wget2/docs/wget2.md

   Enable TLS Session Resumption which is disabled as default.

+  For TLS Session Resumption the session data of a previously established TLS session is needed.

   There are several security flaws related to TLS 1.2 session resumption which are explained in detail at: https://web.archive.org/web/20171103231804/https://blog.filippo.io/we-need-to-talk-about-session-tickets/

 ### `--tls-session-file=file`

-  For TLS Session Resumption (`--tls-resume`) you need the session data of a previously established TLS session.
-Wget2 persistently stores this data in the given file (default: ~/.wget-session).
+  By default, Wget2 stores its TLS Session data in `$XDG_DATA_HOME/wget/.wget-session` or, if XDG_DATA_HOME is not set, in `~/.local/wget/.wget-session`.
+You can use `--tls-session-file` to override this.

+  Wget2 will use the supplied file as the TLS Session database.
+Such file must conform to the correct TLS Session database format used by Wget.
+If Wget2 cannot parse the provided file, the behaviour is unspecified.

   To disable persistent storage use `--no-tls-session-file`.